 - Quoted, “Federal judge delays settlement of SEC case against Koss Corp.," Business Journal of Milwaukee, December 2011

-Bryan was selected for inclusion in The Best Lawyers in America© 2019 for his work in litigation – securities.
+- Selected by his peers for inclusion in The Best Lawyers in America© in the field of Litigation – Securities (2019-2021)

 - University of Minnesota Law School (J.D., cum laude, 1993)